John Baines (bobsledder): Olympics

 The Sochi Olympics is Baines' first Olympics.
 He originally planned to compete only in the four-man bobsleigh team, but after a "career-threatening" injury to Craig Pickering – a slipped disc – Baines was picked to replace Pickering on the two-man bobsleigh.
 This was announced 12 February 2014, four days before the event.
 Baines said that although he was sorry for Pickering, "on the other hand, I get to do the two-man as well as the four-man, so I'm quite happy".

 Baines' race in the two-man bobsleigh began 16 February 2014, where he was partnered with Lamin Deen.
 Deen said of his new partner that "I have worked closely in the summer with John though and I'm quite confident that he can put in a great performance".
 They finished in 23rd place.
 The four-man bobsleigh was on the final weekend of the Olympics; Baines's team, GBR2, finished in 19.
 At both events, Baines acted as brakeman.

 Personal life

-Baines and his wife have a son and a daughter.
+Baines and his wife have a son (Harrison) and a daughter(Sophia).
 He has one sister, Laura, who works for the National Health Service.